IGUHealth/IGUHealth/README.md

 # GenFHI TS

 FHIR development environment.

-# Code Organization
+## Code Organizationg

-Code is organized as seperate packages in /packages.
+Code is organized as separate packages in /packages.